Ending Laminations and Cannon-Thurston Maps: Laminations

 At this stage we invoke the existence theorem for Cannon-Thurston maps, Theorem \ref{split}.
 Since $a_{fi}$'s converge to $\lambda$ and there exist uniform hyperbolic quasigeodesics $\beta_{fi}$, joining the end-points of $a_{fi}$ and exiting all compact sets, it follows that $\partial i(u) = \partial i(v)$, where $a, b$ denote the boundary points of $\lambda$.
-The Proposition follows from \\ 1) the fact (due to Bonahon \cite{bonahon-bouts}) that surface groups are tame and that for $M$ there exist simple closed curves on $S$ whose geodesic realizations exit the end.\\ 2) the fact (due to Thurston) that any sequence of simple closed curves on $S$ with geodesic realizations exiting the end, converges in $S$ to the ending lamination (\cite{thurstonnotes} Ch.
-9) \\ 3) consequently, any leaf of the ending lamination may be realized as the limit of geodesic segments $a_{fi}$ \\ 4) If we define $u, v$ to be equivalent if they are the end-points of a leaf of the ending lamination, then the transitive closure of this relation has as elements of an equivalence class \\ a) either ideal end-points of a leaf of a lamination, \\ b) or ideal boundary points of a complementary ideal polygon, \\ c) or a single point in $S^1_{\infty}$ which is not an end-point of a leaf of a lamination. $\Box$

-{\bf Remark:} Proposition \ref{ptpreimage} shows that the existence of a Cannon-Thurston map automatically guarantees that end-points of leaves of the ending lamination are identified by the Cannon-Thurston map.
+Hence if we define $u, v$ to be equivalent if they are the end-points of a leaf of the ending lamination, then the transitive closure of this relation has as elements of an equivalence class \\ a) either ideal end-points of a leaf of a lamination, \\ b) or ideal boundary points of a complementary ideal polygon, \\ c) or a single point in $S^1_{\infty}$ which is not an end-point of a leaf of a lamination. \end{proof}

 \begin{definition} Let $H$ be a finitely presented group acting on a hyperbolic space $X$ with quotient $M$.
 Let $X_H$ be a 2-complex with fundamental group $H$, and $i:X_H \rightarrow M$ be a map inducing an isomorphism of fundamental groups.
 Then $i$ lifts to $\tilde{i}: \tilde{X_H} \rightarrow X$.
 A bi-infinite geodesic $\lambda$ in $\tilde{X_H} \subset X $ will be called a {\bf leaf of the abstract ending lamination} for $i: X_H \rightarrow M$, if \\ 1) there exists a set of geodesics $\sigma_i$ in $M$ exiting every compact set \\ 2) there exists a set of geodesics $\alpha_i$ in $X_H$ with $i(\alpha_i)$ freely homotopic to $\sigma_i$ \\ 3) there exist finite lifts $\til{\alpha_i}$ of $\alpha_i$ in $(\til{X_H})$ such that the natural covering map $\Pi: \til{X_H} \rightarrow X_H$ is injective away from end-points of $\til{\alpha_i}$ \\ 4) $\til{\alpha_i}$ converges to $\lambda$ in the Chabauty topology \end{definition}